reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ## Why do we need CORS

 CORS helps to maintain the integrity of a website and secure it from unauthorized access.

-Browsers protect their resources by applying a default security policy called the Same-Origin Policy which was defined in the early years of the web.
+The CORS protocol was defined to relax the default security policy called the Same-Origin Policy (SOP) used by the browsers to protect their resources.

+The Same-Origin Policy permits the browser to load resources only from a server hosted in the same origin as the browser.

-The Same-Origin Policy however turned out to be too restrictive for the new age applications where we often need to fetch different kinds of resources from multiple origins.
+The SOP was defined in the early years of the web and turned out to be too restrictive for the new age applications where we often need to fetch different kinds of resources from multiple origins.

-The CORS standard was defined to relax this restriction.
-It is implemented by all modern browsers to allow controlled access to resources located outside of the browser's origin.
+The CORS protocol is implemented by all modern browsers to allow controlled access to resources located outside of the browser's origin.

 To understand CORS, we should first understand Origin along with the Same-Origin Policy (SOP).